aiooord/rostam-e-dastan/README.md

 ![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)
 ![Generic badge](https://img.shields.io/badge/Windows-Passed-blue.svg)

-Ai000 AD-Rostam (Codename: Grigori Perelman) is a penetration testing tool for Windows infrastructure that Ai000 Cybernetic QLab has developed as an offensive research project.
+<p align="justify">Ai000 AD-Rostam (Codename: Grigori Perelman) is a penetration testing tool for Windows infrastructure that Ai000 Cybernetic QLab has developed as an offensive research project.
 It can be used in red-teaming projects and penetration testing for an active directory-based environment.
 We are developing this tool just for our daily penetration testing joy.
 However, we are still working on this project, and we will share the stable and full features of this product soon.
 The current version of this product with the Grigori Perelman codename has been implemented in more than 60% of the product goals.
-However, it still needs development.
+However, it still needs development.</p>

 <p align="center">
 <img src="https://github.com/aiooord/hercules/blob/main/v.0.1.0-20240306.PNG">